Uterine Fibroid Embolization in Kansas City, Kansas

 Treat Fibroids Without Surgery with Our Same-Day Procedure

+At Interventional Radiology at The University of Kansas Hospital, we have a team of experts, including physicians and clinicians who are dedicated to providing you with the highest quality of care.
 The interventional radiologists at The University of Kansas offer relief from symptoms caused by uterine fibroids.
 Call our office at (913) 588-1030 to see if UFE treatment is the right option for you.

 What is Uterine Fibroid Embolization (UFE)?